Grammar School Test – Complete Parents’ Guide on the 11+ Exam for Grammar School Entry

-The best way for parents to support your child in preparing for the 11+ exam is to assess their strong and weaker points and work on those intensively.
+The best way for parents to support their children in preparing for the 11+ exam is to assess their strong and weaker points and work on those intensively.
 The type of support and the best time to start preparing will largely depend on your child’s current skills and attainment level at school.

-Getting support from a professional tutor can be highly beneficial as they can best assess their current knowledge and know what area of their skills need further work.
-A tutor, especially in one-to-one tuition, will polish your child’s existing knowledge and challenge them in order to create interest to attain more knowledge from the classes.
-The 11+ tuition classes will not necessarily help only for the 11+ exam but will also offer broader and more significant benefit of your child’s general knowledge and school work.
+Getting support from a professional tutor can be highly beneficial as they can best assess their current knowledge and know what areas of their skills need further work.
+A tutor, especially in one-to-one tuition, will polish your child’s existing knowledge and challenge them to create interest to attain more knowledge from the classes.
+The 11+ tuition classes will not necessarily help only for the 11+ exam but will also offer broader and more significant benefits of your child’s general knowledge and school work.

 What if Your Child Fails the 11+ Exam?